 A placid lake it is not.

 Lake Michigan constantly roars about something or another.
-On this comparatively mild mid-February afternoon, my Lake is noisily chewing away the car-sized icebergs that formed on the beach during the all-too-recent and frequent days and nights of single-digit temperatures.
+On a February afternoon, my Lake is noisily chewing away the car-sized icebergs that formed on the beach during the frequent days and nights of single-digit temperatures.

-The shaggy red fox, the small herd of deer, the fat gray squirrels, and the denizens of my brimming bird feeder—among them three species of woodpecker!—are accounted for; the others are presumably and intelligently asleep somewhere.
+The too-cold weeks of the young year have caused the black cat Jimi, the orange cat Bridget, the German Shepherd Rosie, and herself to huddle inside our heated cottage.
+The shaggy red fox, the small herd of deer, the fat gray squirrels, and the denizens of my brimming bird feeder are accounted for; the others are presumably and intelligently asleep somewhere.